Amplified musculoskeletal pain syndrome: Signs and symptoms

 Amplified musculoskeletal pain is a syndrome which is a set of characteristic symptoms and signs.
-Essentially, the syndrome is characterized by diffuse, ongoing, daily pain associated with relatively high levels of incapability and greater care-seeking behavior.
+The syndrome is characterized by diffuse, ongoing, daily pain associated with relatively high levels of incapability and greater care-seeking behavior.
 The discomfort can be in the skin (allodynia), abdomen, throat (dysphagia), headache, and joints.
 There can be other somatic symptoms such as, movement issues, dizziness, fatigue, stiffness, shakiness, coordination difficulty, swelling, fast heart rate, skin texture, color, or temperature changes, paresthesia, and changes in nail or hair growth.
 These symptoms are associated with symptoms of anxiety, depression, psychological trauma, and psychological stress.